White close button

 Table of contents

-Not using email isn’t an option, so the only other option is to manage your email account better.
+Not using email isn’t an option.
+So the only other option is to manage your email account better.
 Decluttering and organizing your inbox is a great idea, but it still requires a considerable amount of time and effort.
 However, if you use Gmail, a simpler alternative is to set up labels and filters to manage your Gmail inbox better.

 We’ve written about Gmail labels earlier, so in this blog post, we’ll focus on how to use Gmail filters to sort your emails automatically.